quru/qis/doc/api_help.md

 ### Permissions required
 * Either file administration permission or
+* For `GET`, view permission for the requested folder
 * For `POST`, create sub-folder permission for the nearest existing parent folder
 * For `PUT` when renaming, create sub-folder permission for the parent folder
 * For `PUT` when moving, full delete permission for the current parent folder,